·Updated May 21, 2026·AOV / ecommerce / revenue / marketing-metrics / RPS

 "CVR is up, sessions are up, but revenue isn't growing the way I expected."
-When I look across ecommerce dashboards, this disconnect almost always traces back to one neglected metric: Average Order Value (AOV).
-AOV is simple in definition — average revenue per order — but the implementation pitfalls and the way it interacts with CVR and RPS will swing improvement initiatives in the wrong direction if treated alone.
+Across ecommerce dashboards, this disconnect almost always traces back to one neglected metric: Average Order Value (AOV).
+AOV is simple — average revenue per order — but implementation pitfalls and interactions with CVR and RPS will swing improvement initiatives in the wrong direction if treated alone.

-This article unpacks AOV from the revenue decomposition formula, lists 10 tactics with expected impact ranges, and explains why AOV in isolation is misleading.
-Targeted at ecommerce operators making real budgeting and prioritization calls.
+This article walks AOV from the revenue decomposition formula, lists 10 tactics with expected impact ranges, explains why AOV in isolation misleads, and outlines a 3-step self-measurement.

 TL;DR#

 1. AOV is one of three factors in Revenue = Sessions × CVR × AOV.
-Tracking it alone hides the cancellation effects with CVR and sessions.
+Tracking it alone hides cancellation effects with CVR and sessions

-3. The "raise free-shipping threshold → AOV up, CVR down" trap is real.
-Use AOV × CVR = RPS (Revenue per Session) as the decision axis to see whether a tactic actually improved the business.
+3. "Raise free-shipping threshold → AOV up, CVR down" trap is real.
+Use AOV × CVR = RPS (Revenue Per Session) as the decision axis

 1. AOV in the Revenue Decomposition Formula#

 AOV (Average Order Value) is the average revenue per order.
-In the ecommerce revenue formula, three factors combine:
+In ecommerce revenue, three factors combine:

 Revenue decomposition and AOV's position